Johnny Smith: Career

+The Ventures recorded the track again with a new arrangement as "Walk: Don't Run!
+'64" and achieved another gold record when it reach the Billboard Top 10.

+Smith personally expressed his gratefulness to Atkins and The Ventures for providing Smith with the bountiful royalties he received from their recordings.

 In 1957, Smith's wife died in childbirth, along with his second child.
-He sent his young daughter to Colorado Springs, Colorado to be cared for temporarily by his mother, and the following year he left his busy performing career in New York City to join his daughter in Colorado.
-There, Smith ran a musical instruments store, taught music, and raised his daughter while continuing to record albums for the Royal Roost and Verve labels into the 1960s.
-He told The Colorado Springs Independent in 2001 (as quoted in his New York Times obituary) "In the end, everything came down to the fact that I loved my daughter too much to let my career put her at risk.
+He sent his young daughter to Colorado Springs, Colorado to be cared for temporarily by his mother, and in 1958 he left his busy performing career in New York City to join his daughter in Colorado.
+There, Smith ran a musical instruments store, taught music, and continued to record albums for the Royal Roost Records and Verve Records into the 1960s.
+He told the Colorado Springs Independent in 2001 (as quoted in his New York Times obituary) "In the end, everything came down to the fact that I loved my daughter too much to let my career put her at risk.
 But there were other factors, too.
 I loved New York musically, but I hated living there."
-Paul Vitello observed that "Smith continued to record, and sometimes performed in Colorado nightclubs, but declined almost all invitations to tour.
-One exception was for Bing Crosby, whom he accompanied on a tour of England in 1977 that ended shortly before Mr. Crosby's death."
+Paul Vitello observed, "Smith continued to record, and sometimes performed in Colorado nightclubs, but declined almost all invitations to tour.
+One exception was for Bing Crosby, whom he accompanied on a tour of England in 1977 that ended shortly before Crosby's death."

 Death and legacy

 In 1998, Smith was awarded the James Smithson Bicentennial Medal for his contribution to music; the citation singled out "the genesis of 'Walk, Don't Run'," as well as "his manifold accomplishments" and their "profound and pervasive influence on the role of the guitar in contemporary popular culture."

-Smith died of complications from a fall at his home in Colorado Springs, Colorado, at the age of 90.
+Smith died of complications from a fall at his home in Colorado Springs at the age of 90.
 In 2018, Tzadik Records released The Maid With The Flaxen Hair: A Tribute To Johnny Smith by guitarists Mary Halvorson and Bill Frisell.
-The album features songs written by, or played by Johnny Smith.
+The album features songs written by or played by Johnny Smith.
 Frisell had been a student of Smith in the 1970s.

 Signature guitars

-Guild, Gibson, and Heritage have all made guitar models which were endorsed by Johnny Smith.
+Guild, Gibson, and Heritage Guitars have all made guitar models which were endorsed by Johnny Smith.
 In each case, the guitar was designed wholly or in part by Smith.
 Each design was a full-bodied archtop guitar with a top carved from solid spruce and a back and sides made of solid maple.
-All the on-board electronics for each guitar, from the small pickup in the neck position through the volume knob to the output jack, were mounted on the pickguard.
+All of the on-board electronics for each guitar, from the small pickup in the neck position through the volume knob to the output jack, were mounted on the pickguard.

-Smith claimed to have learned about guitar design by observing master luthier John D'Angelico, who was his friend and guitar supplier when he lived in New York.
+Smith claimed to have learned about guitar design by observing master luthier John D'Angelico, who was his friend and guitar supplier when he lived in New York City.

 Guild Johnny Smith Award

-In 1955, after discussions with Alfred Dronge, chairman and founder of the Guild Guitar Company, Smith designed a guitar and sent the drawings and specifications to Dronge.
+In 1955, after discussions with Alfred Dronge, chairman and founder of the Guild Guitar, Smith designed a guitar and sent the drawings and specifications to Dronge.
 The Guild designers modified it (to Smith's dissatisfaction), and manufactured the resulting guitar as the Guild Johnny Smith Award.